 Please click on the relevant link below to download instructions that will help you when registering for the:

 Contact Make Smoking History if you need help determining which course is most suitable for your work.

-Originally developed by Quit (peak tobacco control body in Victoria) in consultation with Victorian health professionals and other experts, the training has been contextualised for WA professionals in collaboration with Make Smoking History and WA community and health services.
+Originally developed by Quit (nationally-recognised tobacco control peak body) in consultation with Victorian health professionals and other experts, the training has been contextualised for WA professionals in collaboration with Make Smoking History and WA community and health services.

 Make Smoking History worked with Quit to bring the training to WA thanks to funding from Department of Health, Healthway and Cancer Council WA.